pushkar-mishra/backbone-rails-blog/README.md

 # backbone-rails-blog
-A simple blog app with rails,backbone.js and bootstrap.
+A simple blog app with rails, backbone.js and bootstrap.